-Preliminary competition schedules will be posted on the USA website at usa.varsity.com by 5:00 p.m.
+Preliminary competition schedules will be posted on the USA website by 5:00 p.m.
 (PST) 10 days prior to your competition date.
 It is the advisor's/coach's responsibility to check the preliminary schedule for accuracy of categories/divisions prior to the day of competition.